By Birger Sevaldson

 Lucie Pavlistikova, Martin Malek, Mirka Baklikova, Mariia Borisova, Georgia Papasozomenou, 2016

-Designers and design is facing ever growing challenges from an increasingly complex world.
-Making design matter means to cope with these challenges and to be able to enter new important design fields where design can play a crucial role.
-To achieve this we need to become better at coping with super-complexity.
-Systems Oriented Design is a new version of systems thinking and systems practice that is developed from within design thinking and design practice.
-It is systems thinking and systems practice tailored by and for designers.
-It draws from designerly ways of dealing with super-complexity derived from supreme existing design practices as well as refers to established perspectives in modern systems thinking, especially Soft Systems Methodology, Critical Systems Thinking and Systems Architecting.
-Further on it is based on design skills like visual thinking and visualisation in processes and for communication purposes.
-Most central are the emerging techniques of GIGA-mapping.
-GIGA-mapping is super extensive mapping across multiple layers and scales, investigating relations between seemingly separated categories and so implementing boundary critique to the conception and framing of systems.
+Design is facing ever-growing challenges from an increasingly complex world.
+Making design matter means to cope with these challenges and be able to enter new, important design fields where design can play a crucial role.
+To achieve this, we need to become better at coping with super-complexity.
+Systems-oriented design (SOD) is a new version of systems thinking and systems practice that was developed from within design thinking and design practice, that is, it is systems thinking and systems practice tailored by and for designers.
+It draws from a designerly way of dealing with super-complexity derived from design practices while referring to established perspectives in modern systems thinking, especially soft systems methodology, critical systems thinking and systems architecting.
+Further, it is based on design skills such as visual thinking and visualisation in processes and for communication purposes.
+Central to SOD is the emerging technique of Gigamapping.
+Gigamapping is super extensive mapping across multiple layers and scales with the goal of investigating relations between seemingly separate categories, hence providing boundary critiques on the conception and framing of systems.

-This type of mapping is not new: Kolko describes a very familiar process:
+This type of mapping is not new: Kolko describes a very familiar process, as follows:

-Though this process has been described before it is far from developed into a substantial technique for the designer.
-Gigamapping is developing the normal mapping activity seen for a while in some design practices into something more of an organized strategy.
-Kolko also describes the messiness and the lack of linearity in the process forward towards synthesis.
-The myriadic quality and messiness are typical for the Gigamapping process.
+Though this process has been described before, it still needs much development to shape it into a substantial technique for the designer.
+GIGA-mapping transforms the normal mapping activity of design practices into something more of an organised strategy.
+Kolko also describes the messiness and the lack of linearity in the process forward toward synthesis.
+Synthesis is bringing all the elements, relations and new inventions in a system together for the system to take on a new role or new state.
+The diversity and number of elements and relation together create an overall feel of the complexity of the system.
+This we call myriadic quality.
+Myriadic qualityand a degree of messiness are typical for the Gigamapping process.

 A Gigamap draws from and combines many mapping types into one interrelated whole